TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/reviewer.md

 ## Communication

 Communication between Reviewers and Front Office Agents to address queries regarding review assignments or technical issues can be performed in two ways:

 - **Chatter**
-    - Located at the bottom of each review record.
+    - Located at the bottom or right-hand side of each review record.
     - Enables direct communication with the Front Office Agents that assigned the Reviewer to the Application.
     - The entire communication history including email notifications and message history can be accessed and replied to via the Chatter.